simonberner/game-of-life-js/README.md

 tbd

 ## Features
-Each cell has 8 neighbours, except for the ones at the edge of the canvas.
+Each cell has 8 neighbours, even the ones at the edge of the universe.
 ### Rules
 1. A dead cell will come alive if exactly 3 neighbours are living.
 2. A living cell will stay alive if 2 or 3 neighbours are living.